kundziorro/generator/README.md

 Here's the simple app that creates and tracks your currency wallet.
 The whole project is based on Python 3.8.
 I have created it to check my skills and use some features in real life, not only with tutorials on the internet ;)

-The application is using http://api.nbp.pl to check the actual currency exchange rate and it is only demonstration my skills.
+The application is using http://api.nbp.pl to check the actual currency exchange rate and it is only demonstration of my skills.
 I have never planned to develop this project as a useful application.
 Please remember it during code review.

 I will appreciate any feedback regarding my code.

 ## Getting Started

 I highly recommend using an app in Jupyterlab.
-To run code properly you will need also Pandas and Matplotlib libraries.

 ### Installation and usage